12A and 80G Registration

 Overview of 12A and 80G Registration

 If an organization is registered as an NGO, it guarantees that its income is free from income tax.
-Donors of an NGO may be eligible for income tax exemption if the organization has received certification under section 80G of the Income Tax Act.
-As soon as the NGO is registered, an application for registration under sections 12A and 80G may be submitted.
+Donors to an NGO can get income tax exemption if the NGO has certification under section 80G of the Income Tax Act.
+Once the NGO registers, it can apply for registration under sections 12A and 80G.

 Donors who register your NGO (Non-Governmental Organization) under 12A will be able to get tax advantages.
-Prior to offering services to non-profit entities like Charitable Trusts and NPOs (Non-Profit Organizations), this is the prerequisite that NGOs must fulfil.
+Before providing services to non-profit groups like Charitable Trusts and NPOs, NGOs must meet this requirement.
 The organization and the contributors associated with it both gain from this tax exemption provision.

 What is 12A and 80G Registration?

-• NGOs can apply for 12A registration under Section 12A of the Income Tax Act of 1961.
-These organizations are granted tax exemption on revenue received from grants, gifts, and other types of unrestricted contributions.
+NGOs can apply for 12A registration under Section 12A of the Income Tax Act of 1961.
+The government gives these organizations tax exemption on money they get from grants, gifts, and other donations.
 All non-governmental organizations that wish to take Section 12A's benefits must register for it.

-• NGOs must get 80G registration so that the donor can deduct the contributors amount from their gross income and avail tax exemption for the same.
-The goal of 80G registration is to promote increasing amounts of donations to NGOs in order to fund their charitable purposes.
+The goal of 80G registration is to encourage more donations to NGOs.
+This helps fund their charitable work.
 Only after completing the 12A registration process, the NGOs can go for this registration.

-What are the Advantages of 12A and 80G Registration?
+What are the Benifits of 12A and 80G Registration?

-The advantages of obtaining the 12A and 80G Registration are mentioned below:
+The advantages of obtaining the 12A and 80G Certificates are mentioned below:

-An organization, such as a society or non-governmental organization, may apply for any type of government program or grant by obtaining the exemption certificate granted under Section 12A
+An organization, like a society or non-profit, can apply for any government program or grant.
+To do this, they need to get the exemption certificate from Section 12A.

 The NGO or Society would not be required to pay taxes if they were to claim this exemption.
 To be eligible for this exemption, the NGO would need to provide the 12A certificate.

-This kind of certificate would serve as the government's legitimate and written proof that this type of entity is registered.
-For the organization to be eligible for a government grant or loan, legal verification would be provided.
+This certificate serves as the government's official proof that this type of entity is registered.
+To qualify for a government grant or loan, legal verification will be given.

 What are the requirements for 12A and 80G Registration?